Share with your friends

 Native American influence

-The England-reared Pilgrims brought their culinary traditions, but some were ill-suited for their new environment.
+The England-reared pilgrims brought their culinary traditions, but some were ill-suited for their new environment.
 The American Indians introduced them to many essentials including how to grow corn and harvest molasses, both indigenous to the New World.
 Without their help, the initial settlers might not have survived the first winter.

 A plain and simple cuisine